Deep-Manku/Deep-Manku/README.md

   A lightweight Flutter app that converts student attendance logs into a polished PDF report.

 - **CoreX**
-  A team management application that supports AI-powered audits, collaborative whiteboards, and multimedia messaging.
+  A team management application that supports AI-powered audits, collaborative whiteboards, multimedia messaging and more.

 ---